VladSaioc/asplos-artifact-2025/README.md

 In order the supported claims are:
 * Demonstrating the efficacy of Golf in the detecting the partial deadlocks in the microbenchmark suite.
-* Demonstrating that the runtime overhead is not
+* Demonstrating that the runtime overhead is not signficantly larger than the baseline, and may even outperform the baseline GC for buggy examples.

 ## Requirements